thunderclient/thunder-client-support/README.md

 The following environments can be used in Thunder Client from least precedence to high precedence are listed below.

 1. **OS Environment Variables**: You can use OS System environment variables as global variables using the format `{{variable}}`
 2. **Local Environment**: Use Local Environment to save secrets and transient tokens locally on your computer, useful to exclude `secrets` from git project.
 This environment is a `global type` and the variables are available to all collections.
-(See above image option 3)
+The values will not be saved in main `thunderEnvironement.json` file (See above image option 3)

 3. **Global Environment**: Use Global Environment to save variables and share with all the collections.
 The values will stored in main `thunderEnvironment.json` file.
 (See above image option 2)